alfredomtx/user-management-api/README.md

 <details><summary><b>RabbitMQ (Email)</b></summary>

-- *️⃣ Learn how to save failed messages in database or other queue for further analysis and retries.
+- *️⃣ Save failed messages in database or other queue for further analysis and retries.

 </details>